scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

     "result": {
         "validators": [
             {
-                "id": "ARCLrphAHZ28xZEBfUL7SVAmzkTZNe1LK",
+                "nodeID": "NodeID-ARCLrphAHZ28xZEBfUL7SVAmzkTZNe1LK",
                 "startTime": "1584021450",
                 "endtime": "1584121156",
-                "stakeAmount": "10000",
+                "stakeAmount": "1000000",
             }
         ]
     },
-    "id": 4
+    "id": 1
 }
 ```

-Awesome!
-Now just wait until the time reaches `startTime`.
-When it does, your node will start validating the Default Subnet.
+When the time reaches `startTime`, this node will start validating the Default Subnet.
-You can verify this by calling [`platform.getCurrentValidators.`](../api/platform.md#platformgetcurrentvalidators)

-When the time reaches `endTime`, the P-Chain address `rewardAddress` will receive the validator reward, if there is one.
+When it reaches `endTime`, this node will stop validating the Default Subnet.
-The staked AVAX tokens will be returned to an address held by the user that issued the transaction.
+The staked AVAX will be returned to an address controlled by `username`, and the rewards, if any, will be given to `rewardAddress`.
 Then, if you want, you can rejoin the Default Subnet.

-Now that your node is validating the Default Subnet, please leave it running until at least `endTime`.
-We want to have as many nodes as possible participating in consensus in order to stress test the Avalanche network and achieve true decentralization.
-Note that in the future you will only receive a validator reward if your node is sufficiently responsive (ie online) while validating.

 ## Next Steps